jamesheald/COIN/README.md

 ### Fitting the model to data

 The COIN model can be fit either to an individual participants’ data or to the average data of a group of participants.
-Here, the group average case is presented, as an individual participant is a group with 1 member.
+Here, the group average case is presented, as an individual participant is a special case of a group with 1 member.

 The COIN model is fit to data by finding the parameters that minimise the negative log of the likelihood function.
 To calculate the negative log-likelihood, create an array of objects (one object per participant).
 For each object, define the relevant model parameters, the paradigm and the adaptation data via the [properties](#properties) of the object.
 For example:
 ```